How it all started

 - Turbo Hiring

 If you are curious about seeing which extensions LinkedIn is currently scanning your browser for you can find out.
 Check out this extension.
+The Nefarious LinkedIn extension is completely open source.
+You can take a look at the source code here.

 What does Nymeria do differently?